muSpectre/muGrid/doc/dev-docs/source/muGrid.rst

 valid and unambiguously linked to a field.

-Fields give access to their bulk memory in form of an :cpp:class:`Eigen:Map`.
+Fields give access to their bulk memory in form of an :cpp:class:`Eigen::Map`.
 This is useful for instance for accessing the global strain, stress, and tangent moduli fields in the solver.

 Example: Using fields as global arrays: